FabricMC/fabric-docs/develop/debugging.md

 Values can be printed there at runtime, informing the developer about the current state of the code, and making it easy to analyze changes and potential mistakes.

-You can create a logger using the `LoggerFactory`, it takes a name which will be shown in the log next to printed messages.
+You can create a logger using the `LoggerFactory`, which takes in a name that will be shown in the log next to printed messages:

 <<< @/reference/latest/src/main/java/com/example/docs/ExampleMod.java#create_logger